ajkhattak/NextGenSandboxHub/README.md

 ### Currently Supported Formulations:
 For the most up-to-date list of supported formulations, run sandbox -h.
 A complete list is also available in the [FORMULATIONS](https://github.com/ajkhattak/NextGenSandboxHub/blob/main/FORMULATIONS.md)

+### Sandbox Launcher
+The sandbox launcher enables a single command to automatically run multiple hydrologic formulations across many gages, manage calibration, restarts, validation, and submit all jobs efficiently on HPC systems.
+For more details see [launcher](https://github.com/ajkhattak/NextGenSandboxHub/tree/main/tools/launcher)